akto-api-security/tests-library/remediation/TIME_BASED_SQLI_XSS_POST.md

     return HttpResponse('Hello, %s' % name)
 ```
 The `escape()` function will replace any characters with special meaning in HTML with their respective HTML entities.

-### Step 4: Regular Audit and Update
-Conduct regular audits of the system.
-Update security measures as necessary and keep the system up-to-date with the latest security patches and updates.

-In case of identified vulnerability, take immediate action to fix it, by updating the respective code portion or applying necessary patches.

-Pay close attention to security advisories and vulnerability databases to stay informed about new potential threats.
-Testing your defenses periodically using penetration testing could also be very beneficial.